frconor-ebook/meditations/_posts/2025-05-07-holy-purity.md

 One writer said once, "You cannot play with the animal in you without becoming wholly animal.
 You cannot play with falsehood without forfeiting your right to truth.
 You cannot play with cruelty without losing your sensitivity of mind.
 Whoever wants to keep their garden tidy does not reserve a plot for weeds" (Dag Hammarskjöld, *Markings*).

-Likewise, in our heart or in our soul, we can\'t reserve a plot for weeds, put our Christian vocation into parenthesis, or indulge in things that we know are incompatible with that Christian vocation.
+Likewise, in our heart or in our soul, we can\'t reserve a plot for weeds, put our Christian vocation into parentheses, or indulge in things that we know are incompatible with that Christian vocation.

 Therefore, we need that spirit of struggle to go against the current.
 Any dead thing can float downstream.
 Which is stronger, the reed that is bent by the wind or the reed that stands up against the wind?